 Step 5Writing the installer onto the drive

-- Click the Write button to start the process.
+- Select the Next button to start the process.

 - Wait for the Home Assistant OS Installer to be written to the USB flash drive.